-Having a good catalogue or a good line sheet to start to sell your products is really important, view it a little bit like your shop window, it's worth taking the time to do it well but that doesn't mean that it has to cost the world.
+Having a good wholesale catalogue or a wholesale line sheet to start to sell your products is really important, view it a little bit like your shop window, it's worth taking the time to do it well, but that doesn't mean that it has to cost the world.
 In this blog post, I will share what information needs to be in your wholesale catalogue or line sheet, so you can design yours and start to sell your products wholesale.

 Line-sheet vs. Catalogue

 A catalogue will allow you to tell your story and brand values in more detail and really show off your products so as your range grows you might want to invest in creating one.

 I've created an Issuu stack with a few examples of catalogues, mostly from big companies as these were the ones I could find.
 I find it helpful to look at other examples when deciding on what to include and what look I would like.

 What to include in your wholesale catalogue

 The Season the catalogue is published, buyers receive lots of catalogues and will clear out the old ones each season so make sure the season is on the cover.

 This is a space for you to talk a little bit more about your business, its values, and/or behind the scenes, anything to create more of a story about you and your brand.
 This could be done as a personal letter to the reader from you as a small business owner.

 Clear photography, same size, same angle with the same amount of white space so that the images look uniform and professional.

 Lifestyle images where appropriate, these can really help you tell a story about your products.